levieggert/KeyboardAssistant/README.md

 }
 ```

-Next, make sure your controller is structured to use a UIScrollView for repositioning.
-You will need a reference to the UIScrollView that is repositioned and the UIScrollView's bottom constraint which is placed at the top of the device keyboard by the keyboard assistant.
+Next, make sure your controller is structured to use a scrollview for positioning.
+You will need a reference to the scrollview that is positioned and the scrollview's bottom constraint which is placed at the top of the device keyboard by the keyboard assistant.
 ```swift
 import UIKit